Stability of Hill's spherical vortex: Introduction

 To obtain such a stability, we follow the strategy via the variational method based on vorticity due to the idea of Kelvin \cite{kelvin1880} and Arnold \cite{Arnold66} (also see the book \cite{AK98}).
 The variational setting for vortex rings we use comes from \cite{FT81}.
 More specifically, for given $\lambda,\mu,\nu\in(0,\infty)$, we consider an admissible function $\xi$ which is a characteristic function of strength $\lambda$ for some axi-symmetric $A\subset\mathbb{R}^3$ (i.e. a patch-type data) and whose impulse satisfies the exact condition while its total circulation(or its mass) is asked to hold the less strict condition (see \eqref{defn_adm}) ({cf}. for vortex pairs, see \cite{Tu83}, \cite{Burton88}, \cite{AC2019}).
 In this class of admissible functions, we pursue maximizing the kinetic energy where $u=\mathcal{K}[\xi]$ is the corresponding velocity field of the relative vorticity $\xi$.
 The approach prescribing impulse was first suggested by \cite{Ben76} (also see Burton \cite{Burton_03}). \\

 Under this setting, Friedman and Turkington in their paper \cite[Theorem 2.1]{FT81} showed that there exists a maximizer $ \xi$ of the energy satisfying for some $W>0$ and $\gamma\geq 0$, where the vorticity function $f_H$ is defined by and the stream function $\mathcal{G}[\xi]$ is defined later in \eqref{form_psi}.
 The constants $W, \gamma$ represent the propagation speed and the flux constant, respectively.
-The existence was obtained by a limiting argument ($\beta\to 0$) via a penalized energy functional (also see Remark \ref{rem_ft81}).\\
+The existence was obtained by a limiting argument ($\beta\to 0$) via a penalized energy functional where the definition of kinetic energy can be found in \eqref{defn_en} (also see Remark \ref{rem_ft81}).\\

 On the other hand, Amick and Fraenkel in their paper \cite[Theorem 1.1]{AF86} showed that any $\xi$ satisfying \eqref{eq_W_intro} with $\gamma=0$ is the Hill's vortex \eqref{defn_hill_gen_intro} with certain radius $a>0$ (see \eqref{def_a}) up to a translation in $z-$variable.
 This uniqueness was proved by adapting the moving plane method (refer to\cite{Serrin71}, \cite{GNN}).
 The main difficulty comes from discontinuity of the vorticity function $f_H$ in \eqref{defn_hill_vor_fct} (also see Remark \ref{rem_idea_uniqAF}). \\